utelecon/utelecon.github.io/src/pages/en/articles/copyright/educational-use-examples.md

 The following facilities do not allow the use of copyrighted works without permission, even if the purpose of use is educational, etc.

 - Companies and firms
-- Preparatory schools and cram schools that have not been approved as special training schools or schools in the “miscellaneous” category.
+- Preparatory schools and cram schools that have not been approved as special training schools or schools in the “miscellaneous” category
 - Open colleges
 - Training facilities for companies, organizations, etc.